In SEO, keyword density and LSI (Latent Semantic Indexing) play a big role in the way you develop your content to make it more visible in the SERPs.

 - The meta title tag

-- At the start of the article
+- In the first paragraph of the intro

-- Using the target keyword as anchor text
+- As anchor text

-What Is Latent Semantic Indexing (LSI)?
+What Is Latent Semantic Indexing (LSI) SEO?

 - Road – A route, paved land between two places, highway